sashakaplan1/sashaportfolio/README.md

 # Project 2: Colorado Food Deserts and Obesity
 * Research questions: Which Colorado census tracts are most susceptible to being in a food desert?
 How do these food desert locations compare to obesity rates?
 * Data: US Census Bureau - census tract shapefile, American Community Survey - poverty 2016, ESRI - grocery store locations 2014, Colorado Department of Public Health and Environment - obesity rates 2019
-* Methodology: find most at risk areas (greater than 25% poverty), one mile buffer around grocery stores, erase one mile buffer from at risk areas, food deserts identfied, spatial join obesity data, compare greater than 30% obesity to potentail food desert tracts
+* Methodology: find most at risk areas (greater than 25% poverty), one mile buffer around grocery stores, erase one mile buffer from at risk areas, food deserts identfied, spatial join obesity data, compare greater than 30% obesity to potential food desert tracts
 * Results: Food deserts found most commonly in suburban and rural areas, strong realtionship does exist between high obesity rates and food deserts